Don’t believe me?

 Project management tools with no invoicing feature

-Benefits of project management software with invoicing
+Benefits of a project management tool with invoicing

-If invoicing your services is so tied to project management, why would you push it off towards the end of a project and risk not getting paid accordingly?
+If invoicing your services is so tied to project management, why would you push it off toward the end of a project and risk not getting paid accordingly?
 Why would you externalize it to another software other than your existing project management one in the first place?

-But if you’re new to invoicing altogether, here’s our invoicing guide outlining the benefits of invoicing plus examples so that you understand the basics.
+But if you’re new to invoicing altogether, here’s our invoicing guide outlining the benefits of invoicing, plus examples so that you understand the basics.

 Here are some no-brainer benefits in favor of project management tools with built-in accounting:

 - Accurate proof of work.
 Your projects live in the same place as your invoices.
-Hence it’s much easier to justify your work and get paid accurately.
+Hence, it’s much easier to justify your work and get paid accurately.

 - Brand awareness.
-Your company’s reputation gets a boost, thanks to professional-looking invoices with your company’s logo and styling
+Your company’s reputation gets a boost thanks to professional-looking invoices with your company’s logo and styling.

 - Decreased HR costs.
 There’s also no need to hire extra staff to chase payments, as you can automate the creation of invoices and late payment reminders.

-The bottom line is that integrated project management and invoicing serve both you and your clients.
-On one hand, automation can help you take better decisions by analyzing each project’s cash flow.
+The bottom line is that integrated project management and invoicing serve you and your clients.
+On one hand, automation can help you make better decisions by analyzing each project’s cash flow.
 On the other hand, clients get a clear picture of what you’re charging them for, be it flat-rate projects, work hours, or added costs.

 Criteria for choosing project management software with invoicing